-Depending on the outcome of these assessments, and at least once every five years, the Audit Committee undertakes a formal review to assess whether the external audit should be re-tendered.
-The external audit was last put out to competitive tender in 1999 when the present auditors were appointed.
-The audit fee paid in 2003 has been set having regard to the Smith Guidance that the audit fee should of itself provide an appropriate return to the auditors.
+The Group has a policy that at least once every five years, the Audit Committee undertakes a formal review to assess whether the external audit should be re-tendered.
+The external audit was last put out to competitive tender in 1999 when the present auditor was appointed.
+In February 2004, the Committee formally considered the need to re-tender the audit and concluded that, in view of the satisfactory performance of the external auditor and the cost of undertaking a tender exercise, it was inappropriate to do so, and the external auditor's reappointment was approved by the Committee.